-The Group has six outstanding series of obligation bonds and a credit facility agreement secured by pledged bonds.
+The Group has seven outstanding series of obligation bonds and a credit facility agreement secured by pledged bonds.
 In addition, the Group has three 2.09% loans outstanding with KfW IPEX-Bank GmBH ("KfW"), a German export credit bank.

-Notes to the Consolidated Financial Statements Years ended March 31, 2023 and 2022 (Tabular amounts expressed in thousands of Canadian dollars)
+Notes to the Consolidated Financial Statements Years ended March 31, 2024 and 2023 (Tabular amounts expressed in thousands of Canadian dollars)

-11. Long-term debt (continued):
+11. Long-term debt: